 Exams:

-The National Counselor Exam (NCE) or The National Clinical Mental Health Counselor Exam (NCMHCE) administered by the NBCC.
+Passing score on either the National Counselor Exam (NCE) or the National Clinical Mental Health Counselor Exam (NCMHCE) administered by the National Board for Certified Counselors (NBCC), is required to be eligible to apply for the Licensed Mental Health Counselor Associate (LMHC-A).
 Register to take the exam directly through the Center for Credentialing and Education (CCE).
-Arrange to have exam scores sent directly from the NBCC.
+Arrange to have exam scores sent directly to the Board from the NBCC.

 Additional Requirements: